 Robo-advisors are automatic investment programs that use algorithms to trade a portfolio based on your risk tolerance and investment goals - effectively, they are a hands-off way to manage your assets.
 Most robo-advisors don’t have minimum investments, but for those that do, $500 is enough to start an account.
 Most online stock trading brokers have their own robo-advisor offerings.

 How do robo-advisors work?

 A robo advisor will ask you a set of questions about your income, risk tolerance, and investment goals.
 Based on your answers, the robo-advisor uses an algorithm to suggest investments, create a diversified portfolio and manage it.
 Some of these automated stock trading platforms also rebalance your portfolio and use tax harvesting to lower your liability to the IRS.

 The advantages of a robo investor include:

-- Conflict Free: Human stock brokers sometimes feel pressured to sell a specific product to clients as they have financial deals with companies.
-A robo-investor will not act in it’s own best interest over yours.
+While they shouldn't, human stock brokers may feel pressured to sell a specific product to clients, maybe if they have certain financial deals in place with certain companies.
+A robo-investor will never act in it’s own best interest over yours.

 What to look for in an online stock trading platform

 There are a number of official and professional regulations that an online stock broker will belong to if they are to be considered safe and trustworthy.
 These include the Securities Investor Protection Corporation (SIPC) and the Financial Industry Regulatory Authority, with confirmation of membership normally easily found on any stock trading brokers website.
 If a broker is offering additional services such as a checking or savings accounts they should also be fully covered by the Federal Deposit Insurance Corporation (FDIC).